Robert Plamondon's Poultry Pages: Practical and Fun!

 Audible.com

 Another option is Audible.com, which I recommend.
 Audible.com is basically a book club that allows you to download one or two books per month for a low price per book -- cheaper than renting tapes, in fact.
-They are always running a deal that offers you a free (or very low-priced) MP3 player on which to listen to digital audio books.
-I have a now-obsolete Rio 500 MP3 player, which I use almost every day.
+I've been a member since 2001, and listen to digital audiobooks from Audible.com every day on my iPod Touch.

 One nice thing about Audible.com is that you can re-download your audiobooks if you delete them from your computer.